eclipse/jnosql-aphrodite/README.md

 #### The value

-the value is the last element in a condition, and it defines what it 'll go to be used, with an operator, in a field.
+The value is the last element in a condition, and it defines what it 'll go to be used, with an operator, in a field target.

 There are five types: